-Have you ever asked your students’ opinion about the topic presented and all you heard was silence even though you were telling them to unmute their microphone?
-Or would some say they got disconnected all of a sudden?
+Have you ever asked your students’ opinion about the topic presented and all you heard was silence even though you were telling them to unmute their microphones?
+Or would someone say they got disconnected all of a sudden?
 It can be frustrating.
 How can we meet their needs in a virtual space?

 The good news is that there are free online discussion tools to engage your students that are very accessible and beginner-friendly.